Funicular: Track layout

 Some funicular systems use a mix of different track layouts.
-An example of this arrangement is the lower half of the Great Orme Tramway, where the section "above" the passing loop has a three-rail layout (with each pair of adjacent rails having its own conduit which the cable runs through), while the section "below" the passing loop has a two-rail layout (with a single conduit shared by both cars).
-Another example is the Peak Tram in Hong Kong, which is mostly of a two-rail layout except for a short three-rail section immediately uphill of the passing loop.
+An example of this arrangement is the lower half of the Great Orme Tramway, where the section above the passing loop has a three-rail layout (with each pair of adjacent rails having its own conduit through which the cable runs).
+In contrast, the section below the passing loop has a two-rail layout (with a single conduit shared by both cars).
+Another example is the Peak Tram in Hong Kong, which is mostly two-rail except for a short three-rail section immediately uphill of the passing loop.

-Some four-rail funiculars have their tracks interlaced above and below the passing loop; this allows the system to be nearly as narrow as a two-rail system, with a single platform at each station, while also eliminating the need for the costly junctions either side of the passing loop.
+Some four-rail funiculars have their tracks interlaced above and below the passing loop; this allows the system to be nearly as narrow as a two-rail system, with a single platform at each station, while also eliminating the need for the costly junctions on either side of the passing loop.
 The Hill Train at the Legoland Windsor Resort is an example of this configuration.

 Turnout systems for two-rail funiculars

 In the case of two-rail funiculars, various solutions exist for ensuring that a carriage always enters the same track at the passing loop.

 One such solution involves installing switches at each end of the passing loop.
-These switches are moved into their desired position by the carriage's wheels during trailing movements (i.e. away from the passing loop); this procedure also sets the route for the next trip in the opposite direction.
-The Great Orme Tramway is an example of a funicular that utilizes this system.
+These switches are moved into their desired position by the carriage's wheels during trailing movements (i.e., away from the passing loop); this procedure also sets the route for the next trip in the opposite direction.
+The Great Orme Tramway is a funicular that uses this system.

-Another turnout system, known as the Abt switch, involves no moving parts on the track at all.
-Instead, the carriages are built with an unconventional wheelset design: the outboard wheels have flanges on both sides, whereas the inboard wheels are unflanged (and usually wider to allow them to roll over the turnouts more easily).
+Another turnout system, known as the Abt switch, has no moving parts on the track.
+Instead, the carriages are built with an unconventional wheelset design: the outboard wheels have flanges on both sides, whereas the inboard wheels are unflanged (and usually wider to roll over turnouts more easily).
 The double-flanged wheels keep the carriages bound to one specific rail at all times.
 One car has the flanged wheels on the left-hand side, so it follows the leftmost rail, forcing it to run via the left branch of the passing loop; similarly, the other car has them on the right-hand side, meaning it follows the rightmost rail and runs on the right branch of the loop.
-This system was invented by Carl Roman Abt and first implemented on the Lugano Città–Stazione funicular in Switzerland in 1886; since then, the Abt turnout has gained popularity, becoming a standard for modern funiculars.
+This system was invented by Carl Roman Abt and first implemented on the Lugano Città–Stazione funicular in Switzerland in 1886; since then, the Abt turnout has gained popularity and become a standard for modern funiculars.
 The lack of moving parts on the track makes this system cost-effective and reliable compared to other systems.